Metalnem/mijailovic.net/_drafts/error-handling-patterns-in-go.md

 One of the main strengths of the Go programming language is its error model.
 It's not my favorite—that would be something like [this](http://joeduffyblog.com/2016/02/07/the-error-model/)-but it's still one of the best on the market.
-Much has been written previously about best practices for error handling in Go
+Much has been already written about best practices for error handling in Go
 ([Error handling and Go](https://blog.golang.org/error-handling-and-go) and [Don’t just check errors, handle them gracefully](https://dave.cheney.net/2016/04/27/dont-just-check-errors-handle-them-gracefully)